-I like the salad on toasted bread with lettuce and sliced tomatoes.
-As a low carb option, you can always leave the bread out and serve it as a simple luncheon salad on lettuce leaves.
-Slices of avocado or tomatoes would be excellent with the salad.
+The turkey salad is delicious on toasted sub rolls, bulkie rolls, or hamburger buns with lettuce and sliced tomatoes.
+As a low carb option, you can always leave the bread out and serve it as a simple luncheon salad on lettuce leaves, baby spinach, or fresh spring greens .
+Slices of avocado, sliced pickles, or tomatoes would be excellent with the salad.

 - 1 teaspoon lemon juice